 When you issue a command on your device that creates or updates figures, MATLAB® Mobile™ displays a thumbnail for each figure window in the History screen and a larger preview in the Figures screen.
 You can also view thumbnails in Command Window.
 Select the thumbnail or preview to interact with the complete figure.

-figures, tap and hold the figure preview in the Figures screen.
+tap and hold the figure preview in the Figures page

 When you zoom and pan live figures (that is, figures that are still open), the application updates the figure from your computer or the cloud.

 When viewing figures, you can enable or disable data cursor mode.
 When enabled, the data cursor displays x, y, or z (where appropriate) values for a single data point on a figure.

 In Figures, open a figure.

 Tap Show Data Cursor at the top of the screen.
 Tap Hide Data Cursor to disable data cursor mode.

 To display values for a data point, drag the cross hairs to a specific point on the figure or move the figure by zooming and panning.
 The application retrieves the values and displays them.

 If you call a script or function that updates the same figure window more than once during its execution, the application retrieves only the last update.